SparrowFabrications/sparrowfabrications.github.io/index.md

 ### Products
 Products are individually 3D printed and finished by me.
 You can purchase products directly from me using PayPal.

-If you would prefer you can also purcahse from:
+If you would prefer you can also purchase from:

 - [eBay UK]({{ site.ebay_uk_url }}) or [eBay US]({{ site.ebay_us_url }}), and
 - [Etsy]({{ site.etsy_url }}).